Scrum in Software Development – a better way of building products

 Integration with project

 Generate required data

-- Generate required data.
-When using Scrum, the required metrics and the data for calculating the time and cost for the project and for taking other decisions are provided as and when required.
+- Generate the required data.
+When using Scrum, the required metrics and the data for calculating the time and cost for the project and for taking other decisions are provided as and when needed.
 Unlike other software systems generating the irrelevant data along with the relevant metrics, Scrum is able to distinguish and provide the developers with the required information for completing the project.

 - Training and skill required.
-A Scrum approach requires a considerable amount of training and skill to implement successfully.
-Many project teams don’t fully understand the need for training and skill or don’t want to put the effort into it.
+A Scrum approach requires a considerable amount of training and expertise to implement successfully.
+Many project teams don’t fully understand the need for training and skill or don’t want to put effort into it.
 They attempt to do Agile/Scrum mechanically without fully understanding the principles behind it and that is typically not very effective.

 - Organizational transformation.
-A Scrum approach may also require some level of organizational transformation to make it successful.
-It requires the business users to work collaboratively with the development team in a spirit of trust and partnership.
+A Scrum approach may also require some level of organizational change to make it successful.
+It requires business users to work collaboratively with the development team in a spirit of trust and partnership.
 That may require breaking down some organizational barriers that make that difficult or impossible to do.

 - Integration with project/program management.
-A Scrum approach may not be totally appropriate for projects that require a more plan-driven approach to achieve some level of predictability.
+A Scrum approach may not be appropriate for projects that require a more plan-driven approach to achieve some level of predictability.
 However, there are many ways to create a hybrid approach that blends a traditional plan-driven approach and an Agile/Scrum approach in the right proportions to fit the situation.

 We recommend a client to use Scrum to manage complex software and product development projects that last more than 3 months, using iterative and incremental practices.
 Scrum significantly increases productivity and reduces time to benefits relative to classic “waterfall” processes.
 Scrum processes enable organizations to adjust smoothly to rapidly-changing requirements and produce a product that meets evolving business goals.